Nayanakr/Selex_Mall/README.md

 code reference :
-For the frontend : index.html ( i did the code myself) HTML,CSS i did myself and for javascript  when iam doing the code i stucked in a error ,so i just ask help from my friend whi os expert in javascript. https://youtu.be/-rNQeJi3Wp4?si=1CZNQVGho8R0fP5S https://youtu.be/gTD8b5Yxuuo?si=kbVvWc6VZ58xgEEE https://youtu.be/FazgJVnrVuI?si=eAsKWvuYXslL20CB
+For the frontend : index.html ( i did the code myself) HTML,CSS i did myself and for javascript  when iam doing the code i stucked in a error ,so i just ask help from my friend who is expert in javascript. https://youtu.be/-rNQeJi3Wp4?si=1CZNQVGho8R0fP5S https://youtu.be/gTD8b5Yxuuo?si=kbVvWc6VZ58xgEEE https://youtu.be/FazgJVnrVuI?si=eAsKWvuYXslL20CB